 This glamping experience sets you just outside what has become in the last 10 years a very popular (read: crowded) Moab.
 You’re a short distance away from its restaurants and breweries, but you are miles away from the traffic and hoards of tourists strolling downtown.

-Take advantage of the concierge staff who can book you spots on ziplining adventures, Hummer tours, whitewater rafting and more.
+Take advantage of the experience coordinators who can book you spots on ziplining adventures, Hummer tours, whitewater rafting and more.
 They’ll also share their insider tips on where to go on your own to see off-the-beaten path gems.

 Must-Do Things in Arches and Canyonlands